Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 brun '(a (q 2 (i (= 2 5) (q 1 .
 "Correct!") (q 1 .
 "Incorrect :(")) 1) (c (q . "hello") 1))' "(hello)"
 ```

-Now that we've introduced currying, we can create a different puzzle using a different `CORRECT_PASSWORD` without modifying any of the source code.
+Now that we've introduced currying, we can create a different program using a different `CORRECT_PASSWORD` without modifying any of the source code.

 :::note
 Because currying outputs CLVM, we can nest it as input to the compiler to make the process of testing this out easier.